Opposition to immigration: Canada

 In a 2013 interview with the French news magazine L'Express Canadian academic and environmental activist David Suzuki stated that Canada's immigration policy was "crazy" and "Canada is full".
 However, he insisted that Canada should "open its doors to those who are oppressed" and accept refugees.
+The leader of the People's Party of Canada, Maxime Bernier believes that current immigration harms Canadian values, and also makes it more difficult for real refugees to come to Canada.

 In a 2017 poll conducted by the Angus Reid Institute, a majority of respondents (57%) indicated that they believed Canada should accept fewer immigrants and refugees.
+Despite this more recent surveys immigration is one of the smallest concerns to the average Canadian, with only 2% of Canadian surveyed ranking immigration as their largest concern.
+Concerns for immigration seem to be directly tied to cost of living increases that the country has faced, with Canadians feeling housing costs are increasing due to immigration.

-The National Citizens Alliance is a far-right political party in Canada that regularly holds anti-immigration rallies.
+The National Citizens Alliance was a far-right political party in Canada that regularly held anti-immigration rallies.